My Quiet Kitchen

 Notes

 Please review the tips & substitutions notes in the post above.
-For the best flavor I recommend making the recipe exactly as written.
+For the best flavor, I recommend following the recipe exactly.

 Store the dressing in a glass jar or container in the refrigerator for up to 5 days.
 I haven't tried freezing it yet but suspect it is freezer-friendly.
 Let us know in the comments below if you give it a try.